 I am satisfied that the authority's reserves and balances are adequate.
 The levels of reserves and balances will be kept under review taking into account the realisation of the Medium Term Financial Plan assumptions and the financial settlement from the Government.

-25. Acknowledgement
+26. Acknowledgement and Influences

-I would like to take this opportunity to acknowledge the hard work involved in completing the Statement of Accounts and to pass on my thanks to all the officers who have contributed, particularly the staff of the Finance Department.
+I would like to take this opportunity to acknowledge the hard work involved in completing the Statement of Accounts and to pass on my thanks to all the officers who have contributed.